SyntaxError4Life/OT64-CPU/README.md

 ## Advancement

-For the moment nothing has been coded yet and only attempts to code in python have been made.
+Currently I am working on the theory and I see how to do it in python program, I have a version in preparation.

 The first version will be entirely in python and made as experimental.